Boundary Setting During the Holiday Season

 It is important to be clear and direct.
 Remember that other people cannot read your mind.
 Some people are vague when they feel anxious or are fearful of letting others down, especially at this time of year.
 Remember you don’t have to agree with other people – in fact, many people prefer honesty!
 Plus, while it might feel good to please others, remember that it can also feel bad to let yourself down, especially when it comes to the values you have identified.
 Being passive can lead to regret or resentment later on, where you can look back and wish you had spoken up earlier.

-Being able to set boundaries doesn’t always come naturally or easy, so it’s important to rely on some tools, such as:
+Being able to set boundaries doesn’t always come naturally or easily, so it’s important to rely on some tools, such as:

 Planning: Think about what you want to say before the occasion arises.
 Write it down or practice in front of a mirror if that helps!